Vector Indexes

 Check your understanding

-Querying vector index
+Querying a vector index

-procedure require?
+What does the SEARCH clause expect?
 (Select all that apply)

 Hint